Social security contributions

 See the Other taxes section in the Corporate tax summary for more information.

-The land tax is based on both the location and the size of the land and is levied at annual rates per square meter.
+The land tax is based on both the location and the size of the land and is levied at annual rates per square metre.

 Excise tax is levied on consumers of certain imported goods, domestic produced goods, and services within the territory of Lao PDR.
 The rates range from 5% to 90%.
 Importers file and pay excise tax at the time of filing the customs declarations at the customs checkpoints.
 Domestic producers and service suppliers shall file their monthly excise tax returns no later than the 20th (previously 15th) day of the following month.